 Attract and Retain Members

 Keeping your members engaged is an ongoing issue.
-Fitness challenges help not only to retain members but attract new ones.
-It adds an extra incentive to come workout and bring a friend.
-It’s difficult to keep members motivated and hitting the gym, that’s why fitness challenges can be so helpful.
+Fitness challenges help not only to retain members, they’re a great tool for attracting new ones and an asset to your marketing efforts.
 They set a target, bring in a sense of competition, and raise the overall community at your gym or studio.
+For more inspiration on marketing strategies for your hybrid fitness business, check out this blog post.

 Motivating your members will form a large part of your member retention strategy.
 Often, when you start working out or sign up for a new gym, your motivation is the first thing to go.
 You start with good intentions, but it’s easy for your motivation to slow down.
 When you’re continuing to find creative and innovative ways to motivate members, they will keep working out and continue to see results.
 Even if members prefer to work out alone, they have the added benefit of competition while completing workouts on their own.